dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 *See this track on our [music map 🗺️]()*

 </center>
-Deca brings us syllables delicately weaved into a tapestry of the story of human consciousness.
+Deca brings us syllables delicately weaved into a tapestry displaying the story of human consciousness.
 From the demons in the head of men, to freeing ourself from our own cages, this album is full of symbolism, lyricism, and reflection.

-Samples throughout the album bring us back decades.
+To me, it's a bright bulb in a dimming field of hip hop.
+Thought provoking speech samples throughout the album bring us back decades.

 🕵 Discovered with  views,  likes on Youtube